Imprecise Label Learning: A Unified Framework for Learning with Various Imprecise Label Configurations: Experiments

 \subsection{Mixed Imprecise Label Learning}

 \textbf{Setup}.
-We evaluate the proposed method in a more challenging and realistic setting, the mixture of various imprecise label configurations, with unlabeled, partially labeled, and noisy labeled data existing simultaneously.
-We select CIFAR-10 and CIFAR-100 as the base datasets, from which we first sample the labeled dataset and treat other samples as the unlabeled dataset.
+We evaluate on CIFAR-10 and CIFAR-100 in a more challenging and realistic setting, the mixture of various imprecise label configurations, with unlabeled, partially labeled, and noisy labeled data existing simultaneously.
+We first sample the labeled dataset and treat other samples as the unlabeled.
 On the labeled dataset, we generate partial labels and randomly corrupt the true label of the partial labels.
 We set $l \in \{1000, 5000, 50000\}$ for CIFAR-10, and $l \in \{5000, 10000, 50000\}$ for CIFAR-100.
-Similarly in partial label setting, we set $q \in \{0.1, 0.3, 0.5\}$ for CIFAR-10, and $q \in \{0.01, 0.05, 0.1\}$ for CIFAR-100.
+For partial labels, we set $q \in \{0.1, 0.3, 0.5\}$ for CIFAR-10, and $q \in \{0.01, 0.05, 0.1\}$ for CIFAR-100.
 For noisy labels, we set $\eta \in \{0, 0.1, 0.2, 0.3\}$ for both datasets.
-Since there is no prior work that can handle all three imprecise labels at the same time, we compare our method on partial noisy label learning with the baseline methods as PiCO+ \cite{wang2022pico+}, IRNet \cite{lian2022irnet}, and DALI \cite{xu2023dali} \footnote{Although there are also prior efforts on partial semi-supervised learning \cite{wang2019partial,wang2020semi}, they do not scale on simple dataset even on CIFAR-10.
-Thus they are ignored for comparison.}.
+Since there is no prior work that can handle all settings all at once, we compare on partial noisy label learning with PiCO+ \citep{wang2022pico+}, IRNet \citep{lian2022irnet}, and DALI \citep{xu2023dali}.
+Although there are also prior efforts on partial semi-supervised learning \citep{wang2019partial,wang2020semi}, they do not scale on simple dataset even on CIFAR-10.
+Thus, we did not include them in comparison.
+We conduct additional validation of our method on more complex settings for partial noisy labels with unlabeled data to demonstrate its robustness to various imprecise labels.

 \textbf{Results}.
 We report the comparison with partial noisy label learning methods in \cref{tab:main-mix}.
 Compared to previous methods, the proposed method achieves the best performance.
 Despite the simplicity, our method outperforms PiCO+ and DALI with mixup, showing the effectiveness of dealing with mixed imprecise labels.
 We also report the results of our methods on more mixed imprecise label configurations in \cref{tab:main-mix-more}.
 Our method demonstrates significant robustness against various settings of the size of labeled data, partial ratio, and noise ratio.
 Note that this is the first work that naturally deals with all three imprecise label configurations simultaneously, with superior performance than previous methods handling specific types or combinations of label configurations.
-This indicates enormous potential of our work in realistic applications for handling more complicated data annotations.
+This indicates the enormous potential of our work in realistic applications for handling more practical and complicated data annotations common in real world applications.